phluid61/internet-drafts/file-scheme/draft.md

 choose to include an `auth-path` with no `file-auth` when creating a URI.

+The path component represents the absolute path to the file in the file system.
+See {{system-specific}} for some discussion of system-specific concerns including absolute file paths and file system roots.

 Some file systems have case-sensitive file naming and some do not.
 As such the file URI scheme supports case sensitivity, in order to retain the case as given.
 Any transport-related handling of the file URI